Automatic Discounts on Shopify: Pros & Cons (Complete Guide)

 When you understand the dedicated buyer problem - that you are giving money to customers who did not need it - you cannot unsee it.
 Every automatic discount becomes a question: "How much of this margin am I wasting?"

 The Path Forward: Evaluate your current use of automatic discounts Shopify provides.
 Calculate what percentage of discounted orders would have happened at full price.
-Consider whether intent-based discounting Shopify tools could protect those margins while still converting hesitant visitors.
+Consider whether intent-based discounting Shopify tools could protect those margins while still converting walk-away visitors.

 The Dedicated Buyer Problem: Why Automatic Discounts Cost You Money